OctopusDeploy/docs/docs/administration/workers/worker-pools.md

 position: 1
 ---

 Worker pools are used to group workers and allow targeting steps at the pool of workers best equiped to execute the step.
-There is always a default worker pool available.
+There is always a default worker pool.
 The default pool can't be deleted, but you can swap which pool is the default.
+Think of worker pools as collections of homeogenous workers.
+For your default pool it might be enough that the workers are tentacles running Powershell 5, but you might have two teams working with different version of an SDK and so provision worker pools with workers running the appropriate SDK for each team.

-Worker pools are global resources and can't be scoped for example to environments.
+Worker pools are global resources and can't be scoped, for example, to environments.
 All users can see what pools are available and if there are workers in the pools.
 Only a user with the `ConfigureServer` permission can see the worker machines or edit workers or pools.

 When a [step that requires a worker](index.md#Where-steps-run) is executed, Octopus first determines what worker pool the step should use, and then selects a worker from that pool to execute the step.